-Determination of baseline emissions
+Determination of baseline emissions and removals

-The methodology requires project owners to present a "qualitative characterization" of a businessas-usual baseline scenario that takes into account "likely vegetative conditions and activities that would have occurred without the project, taking into consideration any laws, statutes, regulations, or other legal mandates that would encourage or require reforestation on the Project Area."
-The baseline therefore must take into account both possible growth of existing trees and vegetation over the crediting period in the absence legal requirements, as well as active planting of trees that may reforestation/afforestation projects that do involve harvesting; crediting carbon stored in products would also introduce non-permanence concerns.
+The methodology requires project owners to present a "qualitative characterization" of a business-as-usual baseline scenario that takes into account "likely vegetative conditions and activities that would have occurred without the project, taking into consideration any laws, statutes, regulations, or other legal mandates that would encourage or require reforestation on the Project Area."
+The baseline therefore must take into account both possible growth of existing trees and vegetation over the crediting period in the absence legal requirements, as well as active planting of trees that may be legally required.
+Initial carbon stocks for shrubs and soils in the project area must be inventoried